-Our ability to satisfy our obligations is dependent upon future bur ability to satisfy our obligations is dependent upon future performance, which will be subject to prevailing economic, financial, business, and weather conditions and other factors, many of which are beyond our control.
+Our ability to satisfy our obligations is dependent upon future performance, which will be subject to prevailing economic, financial, business, and weather conditions and other factors, many of which are beyond our control.
 Due to the seasonality of the retail propane distribution business, a significant portion of our cash flow from operations is typically generated during the winter heating season, which occurs during our second and third fiscal quarters.
 Typically, we generate significantly lower cash flows from operations in our first and fourth fiscal quarters as compared to the second and third fiscal quarters because our fixed costs generally exceed gross profit during the non-peak heating season.
-However, the second quarter of fiscal 2003 generated lower than historical cash flows from operating activities, despite recording higher operating and net earnings than in the second quarter of fiscal This decrease was primarily caused by significant increases in customer 2002. receivables related to significantly higher than historical retail prices, increases in retail propane volumes and, to a lesser extent, increases in our cost of propane inventory.
-We expect to generate higher than normal cash from operating activities in the third quarter of fiscal 2003 as customers remit payment of the receivables billed during the second quarter of fiscal 2003. .
 Subject to meeting the financial tests discussed below, our general partner believes that Ferrellgas, L.P. will have sufficient funds available to meet its obligations, and to distribute to Ferrellgas Partners sufficient funds to permit Ferrellgas Partners to meet its obligations with respect to its 8.75% senior notes due 2012.
 In addition, our general partner believes that Ferrellgas, L.P. will have sufficient funds available to distribute to Ferrellgas Partners sufficient cash to pay the required quarterly distribution on its senior units and the minimum quarterly distribution on all of its common units during the fiscal year ending July 31, 2003.
 The minimum quarterly distribution of \$0.50 to be paid on all common units on March 14, 2003, represents the thirty-fourth consecutive minimum quarterly distribution paid to our common unitholders dating back to October 1994.